“People say that marijuana is going to hurt my career. On the contrary, my fight career is getting in the way of my marijuana smoking.” – Nick Diaz

 Now I am not one to believe that taking a performance enhancing drug gives your hands of steel and super-strength so that each punch thrown does the damage of a deadly weapon but is smoking marijuana in your down time really giving you an edge come fight day?

-According to the National Institute on Drug Abuse, “Marijuana intoxication can cause distorted perceptions, impaired coordination, difficulty with thinking and problem solving, and problems with learning and memory.” so lighting up on fight day could cause you to be less agile and have a slower reaction time but what about during your camp or post-fight?
+According to the National Institute on Drug Abuse and the cases solved by marijuana and houston alcohol detox programs, “Marijuana intoxication can cause distorted perceptions, impaired coordination, difficulty with thinking and problem solving, and problems with learning and memory.” so lighting up on fight day could cause you to be less agile and have a slower reaction time but what about during your camp or post-fight?

 The real issue at hand is that the only reason that marijuana is considered a PED is because it’s a banned substance – Alcohol has been proven to do equal, if not greater damage to the human body than marijuana yet fighters are able to hit up the bar, slam down a few tequila shots and chug a beer or two every night if they want to.